-RD Honde is an avid landscape photographer & travel writer who resides in the South of France.
+RD Honde is an avid landscape photographer and travel writer who resides in the South of France.

 DSLR Camera Dubbed the "Beast"